baratgabor/MyWarehouse/README.md

    - Alternative to the user secrets file is using **environment variables**.

      - You can set nested configuration properties with environment variables as well.
 This can be achieved by using a colon (`:`) separator as explained above, or on a Linux system you can use a double underscore (`__`) separator.
-Actually both should work on Windows, so it's generally safer to use double underscore.
+Windows doesn't mind the underscores either, so you can just default to using double underscores.

      - You can even set array values.
 For example to set the `CorsSettings.AllowedOrigins` array, which contains the list of hosts that are allowed to access the backend API, you could use the following format*: